panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const { identifier = defaultValue } = expression;
 ```

 Where `identifier` is the name of the property to access and `expression` should evaluate to an object.
-After the destructuring, the variable `identifier` contains the property value, or is assigned with `defaultValue` if `identifier` property doesn't exist.
+After the destructuring, the variable `identifier` contains the property value or is assigned with `defaultValue` if `identifier` property doesn't exist.

 Let's change the previous code sample, and use the default value feature: